Drive QA's evolution—share your voice and win prizes up to $3,000

 • Accessibility: to verify if the website’s assistive technology is friendly with physically challenged users.
 Accessibility testing involves examining if the web elements can be accessed via the keyboard solely, if the color contrast is acceptable, if the alt text is fully available, etc.

 • Responsiveness: to verify if the screen resolution affects layout.
-With the mobile first update, the need for responsive design is more important than ever since it is among major Google ranking factors.
-Web developers and testers therefore must pay attention to the resolutions of predominant browsers/devices their customers use and develop suitable testing strategies in the plan.
+With the mobile-first update, the need for responsive design is more important than ever since it is among major Google ranking factors.

 Who Will Do Cross Browser Testing?